Ajnasz/vim-ajnasznote/README.md

 ```

 With the configuration above, if you add a tag called '@important' the note
 will be moved into the "important" direcotry.
-If you add the tag '@personal'
+If you add the tag '@personal' to
-the note will be moved into the "personal" subdirectory.
-If you add both of
+the 3th line the note will be moved into the "personal" subdirectory.
+If you
-the tags, the note will be moved into the one which matches first.
+add both of the tags, the note will be moved into the one which matches first.

 ## Commands